linklab-uva/f1tenth_gtc_tutorial/README.md

 user@computer:$ catkin_make install
 ```

-## Getting Started
+## Getting Started with F1/10 Turorials

-The F1/10 package complements the hardware by emulating its modular properties.
+The F1/10 package provides a F1/10 Gazebo Simulator which complements the hardware by emulating its modular properties.
 The repository has been setup to help the user get started with the simulator out-of-the box.
 This section provides a quick dive into the three main sections of the tutorial;

 The simulation sub-package contains one-line commands that perform these tasks parallelly, but we recommend that first-time users understand the processes before using these commands.
 If you are already experienced in ROS, the launch files are present under '/simulator/launch' directory.

-### The F1/10 simulator
+### Getting familiar with the F1/10 Gazebo simulator

 ![](assets/loop/teleop.gif)

-The F1/10 simulator is based on the work done by the MIT-Racecar team with some added features like the new world map and Gazebo plugins that provide better odometry and control.
-Bring up the simulator using the following command.
+The F1/10 Gazebo simulator contains features like the a world map, and Gazebo plugins that provide better odometry and control.
+This setup utilizes the MIT-Racecar gazebo simulation baseline implementation.
+To bring up the F1/10 Gazebo simulator using the following command

 ```console
 user@computer:$ roslaunch racecar_gazebo racecar.launch
 ```

+You should now see the default F1/10 world loaded into Gazebo and see the red F1/10 simulated car with the blue LIDAR rangefiner visualized.

+#### Keyboard control [Tele-operation]

 The F1/10 console package provides you with the option of using either keyboard control or joystick control.
 The package is built around the Logitech F710 game controller or the standard English(US) keyboard.
-IF you do not have the F710, you can use any other controller supported by the ROS joy-node and change the axis-mapping or just use the keyboard control by using the following command.
+IF you do not have the F710, you can use any other controller supported by the ROS joy-node and change the axis-mapping or just use the keyboard control by using the following command:

 ```console
 user@computer:$ roslaunch console keyboard_teleop.launch
 ```